Macroorchidism

 Macroorchidism is a disorder found in males, specifically in children, where a subject has abnormally large testes.
 The condition is commonly inherited in connection with fragile X syndrome (FXS), which is also the second most common genetic cause of intellectual disability.
-The condition is also a rare sign of the McCune-Albright syndrome.
+The condition is also a rare sign of McCune–Albright syndrome.
 The opposite of macroorchidism is called microorchidism, which is the condition of abnormally small testes.

-Macroorchidism is related to IGFS1 deficiency which causes an increase in the secretion of follicle stimulating hormone (FSH).
-There are other causes for macroorchidism such as hypothyroidism, local tumors, and aromatase deficiency.
+Macroorchidism is related to IGFS1 deficiency, which causes an increase in the secretion of follicle stimulating hormone (FSH).
+There are other causes for macroorchidism, such as hypothyroidism, local tumors, and aromatase deficiency.
 Macroorchidism can be diagnosed by measuring the testicular volume using a prader orchidometer.
-There is no cure for macroorchidism, however, medications are currently being tested and used to control the disorder to promote quality living.
+There is no cure for macroorchidism; however, medications are currently being tested and used to control the disorder to promote quality living.

 Signs and symptoms

-The most distinguishing physical symptom of macroorchidism in patients is the increased testicular size.
-To determine enlargement of the testes (i.e. macroorchidism), the testes must be greater than the 95th percentile of the confidence interval in males after puberty.
-The 95th percentile means that the child's testicular size exceeds 95% of children similar in age.
+The most distinguishing physical symptom of macroorchidism in patients is increased testicular size.
+To determine the enlargement of testes (i.e., macroorchidism), the testes must be greater than the 95th percentile of the confidence interval in males after puberty.
+The 95th percentile means that a child's testicular size exceeds 95% of children similar in age.
 This rules out males with early puberty.
-Another symptom of macroorchidism is if there is an increase in testicular volume that is at least twice the normal testicular volume for the age.
+Another symptom of macroorchidism is an increase in testicular volume that is at least twice the normal testicular volume for a child's age.

 Macroorchidism is mostly found in prepubescent boys with fragile X syndrome.
-However, true macroorchidism does not start until the testicular size is greater than 4 cm, which can only occur later in the prepubertal period.
+However, true macroorchidism does not start until the testicular size is greater than 4 mL, which can only occur later in the prepubertal period.
 Because macroorchidism is associated with fragile X syndrome patients, the signs in patients with FXS is similar in patients with macroorchidism.
 These signs include protruding ears, long face, bulging jaw and forehead, macrocephaly, mid-facial hypoplasia, and a high arched palate.

 Even though FXS affects both males and females, the prevalence in males is approximately 1 in 4000 males.

 Cause

 The cause of macroorchidism is still unclear.
-However, there are studies that show a connection between macroorchidism and other disorders related to hormones that reveal their possible role with the abnormal enlargement of the testes.
-An excessive increase in the interstitial volume and the connective tissue of the testes can lead to macroorchidism.
+However, there are studies that show a connection between macroorchidism and other disorders related to hormones that reveal their possible role with abnormal enlargement of testes.
+An excessive increase in the interstitial volume and connective tissue of testes can lead to macroorchidism.

-There are other causes of macroorchidism such as long-standing primary hypothyroidism, adrenal tissue remains in congenital adrenal hyperplasia (CAH), follicle stimulating hormone (FSH) secreting pituitary macroadenomas, local tumors, lymphomas, and aromatase deficiency.
+There are other causes of macroorchidism such as long-standing primary hypothyroidism, adrenal tissue remains in congenital adrenal hyperplasia (CAH), follicle-stimulating hormone (FSH) secreting pituitary macroadenomas, local tumors, lymphomas, and aromatase deficiency.